devonfaria/professional-portfolio/README.md

 Welcome to the backend of the landing page for my professional protfolio!
 This project only uses one html and one css file, with a folder of images for your convenience.
 Use this page format for your own purposes!

-The web page when deployed will have links to the page sections in the nav bar, a screen-responsive design, clickable image links to separate web applications, and a contact me section with links.
+The web page when deployed will have links to the page sections in the nav bar, a screen-responsive design, clickable image links to separate web applications, and a "contact me" section with links.

 ## Visuals